DimitriPalmer22/Relapse-Code-Documentation/Documentation/Powers/Powers.md

 The power logic scripts are supposed to be used as if they are static objects.
 Treat the functions inside this script as if they are static functions.
 Avoid using `this` or `gameObject` in the script.
 The functions are set up with parameters that make it easy to access the player's power manager and the power token.

-### What is a Power Token?
+#### What is a Power Token?

 The power tokens are used to store the individual data for each power.
-For example, they store how much remaining cooldown or active time the
+For example, they store how much remaining cooldown or active time the power has.
+The current power's corresponding power token is passed into the power logic functions so that the power logic can access the data stored in the token.